robertopsouto/cuda_training/exercise/1_fundamental_cuda_optimization/README.md

 After editing the code, compile it using the following:

 `$ module load cuda/9.1.85`

 `$ nvcc -o matrix_sums matrix_sums.cu`

 The module load command selects a CUDA compiler for your use.
 The module load command must only be done once per session/login.  nvcc is the CUDA compiler invocation command.
 The syntax is generally similar to gcc/g++

-To run your code, we will use a straightforward slurm command:
+To run your code, we will use a straightforward Slurm command:

 `srun -N 1 -p hsw_p100 ./matrix_sums`